 WebGroups is a tool for staff to create ad hoc groups of people.
-The group can then be given access to various online resources.
+Such groups can then be given access to various online resources.
 Students do not have access to WebGroups.

 Rather than having to assign individuals access, staff can create a group containing those individuals, and then give the group permissions and access to resources in SiteBuilder, Warwick Blogs, Warwick Forums and Files.Warwick.
 When you add or remove members from the group, this will automatically cascade through any permissions you have assigned to the group on these systems.

 A useful feature of WebGroups is that the tool allows you to add a group to a group so that sub-sets can be added to larger sets.
-You can also add individuals to a group using their IT Services username or Library Card number.
+You can also add individuals to a group using their IT Services username or University ID.

 Creating new groups